 Journalism B.A.
 Program Outcomes:

-The Journalism program at UMD strives to provide students a path of study that begins with core skills and ways of thinking critically about mass media, and then asks students to design an area of specialization that is further developed in real-world application.
+The Journalism program at UMD strives to provide students a path of study that focuses on core skills and ways of thinking critically about mass media, and is further developed in real-world application.

 - Demonstrate how the journalistic approach to problem solving and storytelling can produce locally engaged, globally competent citizens.